 Weight loss requires a lifelong change.

 Then, a few years ago, I found a study on the National Weight Control Registry (NWCR).
 I saw the light at the end of the tunnel to successful weight loss.
 The National Weight Control Registry was established in 1994 to perform a prospective investigation of long-term successful weight loss maintenance.
 They used questionnaires to gain data that could be used to find out what successful losers have in common.
-These characteristics or habits were collected to see if they might find patterns that might help other lose weight and keep it off.
+These characteristics or habits were collected to see if they might find patterns that might help others lose weight and keep it off.
 The NWCR has data from over 10,000 individuals who have lost significant amounts of weight and kept it off for long periods of time.
-Unlike contestants on the TV show, the Biggest Loser, these dieters have lost and maintained their weight loss for longer periods of time.
+Unlike contestants on the TV show the Biggest Loser, these dieters have lost and maintained their weight loss for longer periods of time.

 The researchers at the NWCR found the following: